 You can get to the summit of Mauna Kea by car, you can see Hi’ilawe falls by helicopter, and you can reach spots like Kauai’s Kauapea Beach, AKA Secret Beach, by boat, but what ties these and dozens of other spots together?
 They are best reached by hiking.
 Sure, surfing is great and all, but Hawaii is just as much of a paradise for the hiker who loves logging miles afoot.

-The Ka’au Crater trail is just a stone’s throw from Honolulu but a world apart.
+The Ka’au Crater trail is a mere stone’s throw from Honolulu, yet it feels like a world apart.
 This vigorous day hike will take between four and six hours depending on fitness levels and pacing, and it’s a great outing for the adventurous folks out there.
 The trail cuts through dense forest, up steep grades where ropes are tied off to steady you, past brisk streams and waterfalls, and finally into the expansive crater for which the route is named.
-FYI, you will get muddy.
-Very muddy.
+FYI, you will get muddy, so it might not be a good idea to wear your favorite Hawaiian shirt and board shorts on this hike.

 If you’re a glutton for punishment who also enjoys stunning views and only has about an hour to spare, this hike is for you.
 The route involves nearly 1,050 steps via a disused inclined railway built by the military during World War II.
 Though only about .7 miles in length, the trail will have your thighs aflame by the time you reach the old army pillbox bunkers at the summit.